openstack/storlets/doc/source/api/overview_api.rst

 When uploading a storlet,
 the X-Object-Meta-Storlet-Dependency header requires a value that is a comma separated list of dependencies.
 The main_class_name parameter for the X-Object-Meta-Storlet-Main header specifies the class in which the invoke method of the storlet is defined.
+For python written storlets, this parameter should be prefixed with the python module name.
+For example, if the storlet file is named 'mystorlet.py', then the class name must be 'mystorlet.<class name>'.
 The X-Object-Meta-Storlet-Language header specified the language in which the storlet is run.
-At present, only 'Java' is supported.
+Either "Python" or "Java" is available for the value.
 The X-Object-Meta-Storlet-Interface-Version header should be provided and set to the value '1.0'.
 Although not currently used, the X-Object-Meta-Storlet-Object-Metadata header must be provided and set to 'no'.
 See the Storlets Developer's manual for details of the signature of the invoke method.